Oladele-A/pdsnd_github/README.md

 Click [here](https://www.motivateco.com/) to download these files.

 ### Credits
-Thank you to Udacity for putting together this beginner friendly course.
+Thanks to Udacity for putting together this beginner friendly course.